fernandezOli/daemonBridge/README.md

 # Daemon Bridge
 Daemon for bridge

-Convert any coins or tokens to any coins or tokens in another blockchain without any interface or smart-contract.
+Convert coins or tokens from one EVM blockchain to coins or tokens from another EVM blockchain without any interface or smart-contract.

 ## Why

 Usable directly from a wallet.
 Can be use by UI and smart-contract.

 ## Security

 - **No** interface.
 - **No** smart-contract.
+- **No** oracle.
 - **No** request on the daemon.
-- **No** direct access to the daemon (except for the admin and proxy).
+- **No** direct access to the daemon (except for admin and proxy).

 **Everything goes through the blockchain.**

 high security with proxy.

-little code (less than 1000 lines)
+low code (less than 1000 lines)

 ## Dev